 - Always ask your local PPI officer, or engagement officer, at the CCG or NHS trust for details of local courses or workshops that may be helpful too.

-NCT VOICES has developed a number of free resources for MVPs to use:
+VOICES training has now been withdrawn by NCT.
+However NCT VOICES have a number of free resources for MVPs to use:

 NCT VOICES working with MSLCs and Maternity Voices Partnerships – an assessment tool to assess progress and plan next steps

 Cath Broderick Director and independent consultant on Patient and Public Involvement at We Consult.
 An independent consultant with extensive experience in patient and public engagement, consultation, facilitation, training, and the development of statutory patient and public involvement organisations and their members.
 She recently made the HSJ’s list of the top 50 inspirational women in health.
 Cath works nationally and in Greater Manchester and the North West.

 She is a member of the Independent Reconfiguration Panel and Chair of the Women’s Network, Royal College of Obstetricians and Gynaecologists.
 Cath has an MSc in Strategic Leadership (Learning and Development), has an interest in change management and a background in information.
 She has doen work in Cumbria with maternity services, service users and commissioners following publication of the Kirkup report. https://uk.linkedin.com/pub/cath-broderick/3b/272/b48

 Patient and Public Involvement Solutions, founded by Jessie Cunnett in 2008, offers a wide range of PPI services, resources and support, including: